AndySAnker/andysanker.github.io/_pages/about.md

 Research projects
 =======

-* **Using X-ray scattering to study the structure of nanomaterials during reaction**:
-Designing new functional materials relies on understanding the fundamental chemical reactions that govern material formation and growth.
+* **Using X-ray scattering to study the structure of nanomaterials during reaction** Designing new functional materials relies on understanding the fundamental chemical reactions that govern material formation and growth.
 In inorganic and materials chemistry, we are still challenged in describing these processes on an atomic scale, as studies of nucleation and growth phenomena are challenging.
 Pair distribution function (PDF) analysis and small-angle X-ray scattering (SAXS) enables analysis of the formation mechanism of metal oxido nanoclusters and cluster–solvent interactions as they take place.
 I have a range of research projects using PDF and SAXS to understand the formation mechanism of nanomaterials and I have been especially interested to create new modelling approaches of PDF and SAXS data.
-Collaborators: I collaborated with Martin Schmiele and Erik Brok from the [Linx project](https://linxassociation.com/) for a few years doing SAXS.
+**Collaborators:** I collaborated with Martin Schmiele and Erik Brok from the [Linx project](https://linxassociation.com/) for a few years doing SAXS.

-* **Using interpretable machine learning to automate the analysis of scattering data**:
-While we can analytically calculate the scattering pattern from a material, we are not able to straightforwardly determine the structure from a scattering pattern.
+* **Using interpretable machine learning to automate the analysis of scattering data** While we can analytically calculate the scattering pattern from a material, we are not able to straightforwardly determine the structure from a scattering pattern.
 This is called the inverse problem and is the reason I have spend months of my career to analyse scattering data.
 We can easy the inverse problem by training machine learning (ML) based methods on large databases of structures and their calculated scattering pattern.
 By using interpretable ML approaches, we can learn from the ML algorithms how they determine the chemical structure from a scattering pattern and thereby understand the underlying physics and chemistry.

-* **Using generative models for structure solution from pair distribution function data**:
-Crystallographic methods, such as single crystal and powder diffraction, allow establishing the links between material structure and properties that are at the heart of materials development.
+* **Using generative models for structure solution from pair distribution function data** Crystallographic methods, such as single crystal and powder diffraction, allow establishing the links between material structure and properties that are at the heart of materials development.
 However, other approaches for atomic-scale structure determination are needed for nanostructured materials that have limited long-range order.
 Over the past decades, Pair Distribution Function (PDF) analysis has become a core tool for analysis of nanomaterial structure.
 Currently, PDF analysis is mainly done by fitting a known starting model to an experimental PDF to extract quantitative structural information.
 However, identifying a model or solving a structure de novo, from a PDF, is still an enormous challenge.
 I develop generative models that can solve a simple nanoparticle structure directly from a PDF.